jic-dtool/dservercore/docker/README.md

 # Docker

-This folder contains example Docker configuration files that allow running `dtool-lookup-server`.
+The folder `docker` contains example Docker configuration files that allow running `dtool-lookup-server`.

-## Development
+## Development deployment

 We provide a containerized development deployment of `dtool-lookup-server`.
 The containers are run using [`docker compose`](https://docs.docker.com/compose/).